Support for Entrepreneurs and Employees

 Grant for the working capital flow

-- the turnover for the month for which the support is requested (November or December) is at least 20% lower than the average turnover in August, September and October 2020 combined;
+- the company commenced economic activity after 1 January 2019 and its turnover in the month of the support period has decreased by at least 20%, compared to the average turnover in August, September, and October 2020 combined;

 Downtime allowance for companies and their employees